 Pine forests protect the vineyards from strong winds off the ocean and help to moderate summer temperatures.
 While the Médoc possesses few distinctive geographical features, many hours have been spent charting the subterranean Médoc.
 The terroir is a special one, in particular, due to the gravel that is predominant.
 This allows for excellent drainage.
 The gravels of the Médoc are ideal in this respect and are particularly important in such a damp climate.
 In hotter vintages, mature vines can benefit from the extensive root systems encouraged by the gravel.
 The gravels of the Médoc also store valuable heat, thereby promoting the grapes to ripen.
 Experts say that the best vines of the Médoc grow within sight of the Gironde estuary.

 The famous sweet white wine of Sauternes is a specialty that depends on local conditions and a very unusual winemaking technique.
 In great years, the results can be sublime: a very sweet, rich-textured, flower-scented, shining golden liquid.
 The special technique, one that few châteaux can afford to employ, is to pick over the vineyard as many as eight or nine times, starting in September and sometimes going on until November.

 This is to take full advantage of the peculiar form of mold (known as Botrytis cinerea to the scientist, or ‘noble rot’ to the poet) which forms on the grapes in a mild, misty autumn and reduces their skins to a brown pulp.
-Instead of giving the grapes a flavor of rot, the botrytis engineers the escape of a proportion of the water in them, leaving the sugar and the flavoring elements in the juice more concentrated than ever.
-The result is wine with an intensity of taste and scent, and a smooth, oil-like texture.
+Instead of giving the grapes a flavour of rot, the botrytis engineers the escape of a proportion of the water in them, leaving the sugar and the flavouring elements in the juice more concentrated than ever.
+The result is a wine with an intensity of taste and scent, and a smooth, oil-like texture.